WebCoder49/code-input/docs/_index.md

 🎉 code-input.js is collaboratively developed by many people, which is what keeps it going strong.
 By version 2.6.0, many have reported bugs and suggestions, and [9 people (see them on GitHub)](https://github.com/WebCoder49/code-input/graphs/contributors) have contributed code or documentation directly.
 If you have found a bug, would like to help with the code or documentation, or have additional suggestions, for plugins or core functionality, [please look at GitHub](https://github.com/WebCoder49/code-input/tree/main/CONTRIBUTING.md) or [get in touch via email so I can add it for you](mailto:code-input-js@webcoder49.dev)!

-*We're looking into mirroring code-input.js onto Codeberg as well as GitHub for more flexibility and freedom - if you have ideas for this please get in touch!*
+*I'm looking into mirroring code-input.js onto Codeberg as well as GitHub for more flexibility and freedom - if you have ideas for this please get in touch!*